The cabin boy will not be an ordinary pirate...

 Maria did a quick study on the procedure I needed.
 It is on the eve of a harvest festival that I lose myself to womanhood.
 It will be nearer the end of the year before I am dancing.
 I am schooled by Luciana as a woman.
 It includes not only learning feminine ways, but I am schooled in the arts and literature.
 Truly Roberto is gone and Roberta is alive and well.

 A week later I am fashioning a silk wedding gown for Marietta.
-Morning sickness has passed but it will serve Marietta well as she fakes morning sickness after their marriage.
+Morning sickness has passed but it will serve Marietta well as she fakes morning sickness after her marriage to the Prince.

 After Marietta's wedding, Maria has gone to live with Miguel and Marietta.
 I stay at the Diego’s for when Marietta comes back to visit.

 It is May that Princess Marietta comes to her family's old but grande hacienda and awaits for the birth of her child.
-I am eager to see her and the birth of our child.
+I am eager to see her and help the birth of our child.
 I have taken instruction in midwifery.
 Yes, there is a court doctor, but he insists that Marietta give birth to her child during the day.
 No, he is not ignorant, but egotistical and lazy.